 “Extra Virgin” does not account for heat either.
 Cold pressing must be done under 27 °C so the oil still maintains all its qualities.

 Finally, look at the origin.
-If olives come from Protected Designation Origin Areas chances are your oil is top class.
+If olives come from Protected Designation Origin Areas chances are your olive oil is indeed top class.

 You can learn more about Biolea, getting in touch with them.

 |Discover Crete and its Extra Virgin Olive Oil with these Tours:|